 These types of medication tend to only be used if people are unable to take allopurinol or febuxostat.
 They need to be prescribed under the supervision of a specialist.

-Keeping yourself well hydrated will reduce the risk of crystals forming in your joints.
+- drinking plenty of water – keeping yourself well hydrated will reduce the risk of crystals forming in your joints

 ^^ Back to top